 Activation

 *We currently do not support offline activation for our software products.
-Internet connection is required to activate your license.
+An Internet connection is required to activate your license.
 This is both for security and combating software piracy.

 1. Make sure to run BIAS FX 2 as administrator (if your system allows such an option).